How fertility benefits can help reduce presenteeism

 Financial stress and family forming

 Fertility and family-forming costs vary but often exceed tens of thousands of dollars.
-The average cost of one cycle of in vitro fertilization (IVF) is $21,600.The average cost of successful first-attempt GC pregnancy starts at $136,000 (including everything from the agency and legal fees to the in-vitro fertilization process).
-And only 12% of our survey respondents had specific fertility benefits at work; 55% did not have access to benefits through insurance, either.
-Of those with fertility benefits, even fewer had support for adoption fees (24%) or GC journeys (10%).
+The average cost of one cycle of in vitro fertilization (IVF) is $21,600.
+The average cost of a successful first-attempt gestational carrier (GC) pregnancy starts at $136,000 (including everything from the agency and legal fees to the IVF process).
+Yet, many companies lack inclusive fertility and family-forming benefits that support the different paths to parenthood.

 Fertility benefits can help reduce financial stress and make family forming possible for employees.
 Depending on the benefit, employees may have access to discounted rates and receive a financial benefit from their employer dedicated to fertility and family forming.
 For employers, offering fertility benefits can even ultimately lower overall healthcare costs by helping to reduce NICU events and multiple births.
-Offering evidence-based, non-invasive alternatives to in vitro fertilization (IVF) when appropriate can also help reduce costs.
-Providing fertility benefits is also beneficial to recruitment and retention efforts: 77% of respondents said they would be more likely to stay with a company if offered fertility benefits, and 88% said they would change jobs to access fertility benefits.
+Offering evidence-based, non-invasive alternatives to IVF when appropriate can also help reduce costs.
+Providing fertility benefits is also beneficial to recruitment and retention efforts: 72% of respondents said they would be stay at their company longer if they had access to fertility benefits, and 65% said they would change jobs to access fertility benefits.

-Care coordination for fertility and family forming
+Care coordination for fertility and family building

-From start to finish, the fertility and family-forming process can involve several time-consuming steps.
-For example, someone pursuing in vitro fertilization (IVF) with donor sperm needs to find a clinic near them, a sperm bank or known donor, and work out legal considerations.
-An adoption journey can take six months at the minimum and at least three to 12 additional months to finalize everything.
+From start to finish, the fertility and family-building process can involve several time-consuming steps.
+For example, a couple pursuing reciprocal IVF would need to find a clinic near them, a sperm bank or known donor, and work out legal considerations.
+Furthermore, an adoption journey can take six months at the minimum and at least three to 12 additional months to finalize everything.

 Providing fertility benefits that include care coordination can make this process easier and reduce the amount of time employees need to spend searching for clinics and setting appointments.
 Care coordination can also help members find clinics and services that meet their specific preferences, such as options that are LGBTQ+ friendly.

-The emotional side of family forming
+The emotional side of family building

-The importance of mental health — and the impact mental health struggles can have on the workplace — have come into particular focus during the COVID-19 pandemic.
+The importance of mental health — and the impact mental health struggles can have on the workplace — came into particular focus during the COVID-19 pandemic.
 Depression is a top cause of presenteeism and highly associated with time management challenges and overall productivity.
 In addition to providing mental health support for employees, it can also be helpful to offer resources specific to their experiences through fertility benefits.
-At Carrot, for example, members have unlimited access to unlimited chats with mental health professionals with experience in family-forming journeys.
+At Carrot, for example, members have unlimited access to unlimited chats with mental health professionals with experience in family-building journeys.

 A healthy and productive workplace starts with understanding the stressors your employees might be under.
-With one in eight couples experiencing infertility and 63% of LGBTQ+ families planning to pursue adoption or donor-assisted journeys, chances are there are employees in your company starting a stressful journey of their own.
+With one in six couples experiencing infertility globally and 63% of LGBTQ+ families planning to pursue adoption or donor-assisted journeys, chances are there are employees in your company starting a stressful journey of their own.
 Clearing their path forward helps create a healthier, more focused workplace where employees want to stay.

 The standard for inclusive, global fertility healthcare and family-forming support